joshrp/moonlight-docs/Setup-Guide.md

 * If your PC doesn't appear online at all, check the TCP ports are correctly forwarded.

-To find the external IP address of your server, when connected to your network, use a service like http://www.whatismyip.com to determine the IP address another computer uses to talk to you.
+To find the external IPv4 address of your server, when connected to your network, use a service like http://whatip.me/ to determine the IPv4 address another computer uses to talk to you. _Ensure you always use your IPv4 address not your IPv6 address._

 To stream over the Internet, in your client: If your PC already appears online when connecting over the Internet, you're all set.
-If it doesn't, tap on the add button in Moonlight, then enter in the IP address or name.
-If it still won't come online, try the [troubleshooting steps here](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting).
+If it doesn't, tap on the add button in Moonlight, then enter in the IPv4 address (or hostname, if you set one up for your router).
+Your IPv4 address should look something like 123.123.123.123.
+If you see an address with semi-colons, that's an IPv6 address and won't work for Moonlight.
+If your PC still won't come online, try the [troubleshooting steps here](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting).

 _Note:_ Some Internet Service providers change the external IP address in use by any given subscriber on a regular basis.
 Since Moonlight needs to connect to the right IP address, this change can cause problems for Moonlight.
 Using a dynamic DNS service like [No-IP](http://www.noip.com) will give Moonlight a consistent name to use for connecting, even if the IP address that's associated with that name changes a lot.